Hassle free. Worry free. Achieve and move on.

 - Have a backup plan to protect against: forgetting the admin password, admin gets locked out

 Congratulations!
 You have finished installing the software!
-For next steps see the link above.
+For next steps, see the configuration links indexed aboves.

 Have Questions?
 Contact Us!